ERP shortlist for finance workflows

 Moderate

-Modular open platform.
-Broad coverage with depth shaped by chosen modules.
+Modular ERP platform with fit shaped by chosen modules.

 Strong